muppet9010/Factorio-Integration-Lua-Snippets/README.md

 A collection of Lua scripts for use with Factorio integration tools.
 These provide neat features that are complicated enough they can't just be casually typed, but not complicated/important enough to warrant inclusion in a mod.

+View each folder for its own `Usage Details.txt` file that will explain the feature and its options.
+Ignore any files in the folder starting with an underscore `_`, these are development related files.

 ## Coding Notes